openproceedings/openproceedings-papers-2013/dmtcp.rst

 any one occurrence of the bug.

 The core of a reverse expression watchpoint is a binary search.
-In Figure :ref:`reverse-watch`, assume a checkpoint was taken near the beginning of the time interval.
+In Figure 4, assume a checkpoint was taken near the beginning of the time interval.
 So, we can revert to any point in the illustrated time interval by restarting from the checkpoint image and re-executing the history of debugging commands until the desired point in time.

-Since the expression is "good" at the beginning of Figure :ref:`reverse-watch` and it is "bad" at the end of that figure, there must exist a buggy statement |---| a statement exhibiting the transition from "good" to "bad".
+Since the expression is "good" at the beginning of Figure 4 and it is "bad" at the end of that figure, there must exist a buggy statement : a statement exhibiting the transition from "good" to "bad".
 A standard binary search algorithm converges to a case in which the current statement is "good" and the next statement transitions from "good" to "bad".
 By the earlier definition of a "bug",